 NewsDog Training Developments

-As key part of our strategy has been the continuous development and evolution of our approach to the training of our dogs.
-Our teams have been working diligently in the last number of months on several projects, the effects of which are already been seen.
+A key part of our strategy has been the continuous development and evolution of our approach to the training of our dogs.
+Our teams have been working diligently in the last number of months on several projects, the effects of which have already been seen.
 You can read all about it here.

 Our Guide Dog Training team has been strengthened with two apprentice Guide Dog Mobility Instructors commencing employment at the beginning of June and we recruited two international Guide Dog Mobility Instructors from Japan.
 The building of the team will allow more Guide Dogs to be trained and qualified, meaning shorter waiting times.

 Our Assistance Dog team is growing with a new apprentice Instructor starting this week and further international hires ongoing in the coming months.

 In the past two years our Aftercare Programme has reached our target of 100% aftercare for all our Clients, and we are well underway to achieving this again in 2023.
 Through person-centred planning, we can tailor and suit Guide Dog classes to meet our Clients’ needs.

 In our one-team approach, our Assistance Dog and Guide Dog Programmes are working closely together to assess and identify early the career path for every dog in our care.
 This allows us to cut down on training times but fundamentally reduce our waiting times for Clients, as specific dogs can be identified earlier in our process.
 In addition, in-training assessments closely monitor and evaluate all our dogs which supports our instructors and trainers in their training.

 In the coming months, we will be working with our counterparts at Guide Dogs U.K. to benchmark our systems and processes; in particular, around pup assessments that will grow our decision-making capabilities through research on both temperament and behaviour and the identification of Assistance Dogs, Guide Dogs and Community Dogs as early as six months of age.